 He had told them he was born in Lisbon and that as a teenager he stowed away on a ship bound for the U.S. mainland, where he ended up working in the coal mines of Pennsylvania.
 He became a soldier in the early 1920's and was sent to Honolulu where he was stationed at Ft.
 Ruger.
 There he was part of the 16th Regiment Band, and that is where he married my grandmother in 1929.
 They knew that he was married two more times and had children (they only knew two of the three.)
 After being discharged from the Army, he went to work for Hawaiian Electric Company.

 I have photos of my grandfather that belonged to my mother.
-I always thought he was a very handsome man.
+I have always thought he was a very handsome man.
 I still wonder what his voice was like.
 Was he quiet or boisterous?
+What were his interests?
 Things like that.
-Through the years I've added to my grandfather's history just by documents that I've uncovered.
+Through the years I've added to my grandfather's history solely with documents I've uncovered.
 Just last night, my first day as a Footnote member, I found his declaration of intention.
 The history I had been given was so vague that I had been unable to find it previously.
 I don't know if I'll ever find out about his childhood and family in Portugal, but this latest find will be incentive enough to keep me searching for more.

 (Click images to view larger sizes.)